-The NICU (neonatal intensive care unit) is a place where premature babies or full term sick babies go after birth.
-In some cases babies that have already left the hospital and need to come back are also admitted to the NICU.
+The NICU (neonatal intensive care unit) is a place where premature babies or full-term sick babies go after birth.
+In some cases, babies that have already left the hospital and need to come back are also admitted to the NICU.
 A “full term” pregnancy is any pregnancy that lasts about 40-weeks (give or take a couple of weeks).
-Each hospital varies, but in some states babies as young as 22-weeks gestational age are considered viable to live, and sent to the NICU.
+Each hospital varies, but in some states babies as young as 22-weeks gestational age is considered viable to live, and sent to the NICU.
 Any baby under 22-weeks is not saved and does not end up in the NICU.

-Babies in the NICU deal with problems pertaining to every organ in their body.
-They often times need respiratory support, help with thermoregulation, help maintaining their blood sugars within normal limits, feeding assistance, and more.
+Babies in the NICU deal with problems pertaining to every organ in their bodies.
+They often times need respiratory support, help with thermoregulation, help to maintain their blood sugars within normal limits, feeding assistance, and more.
 Common problems in the NICU include NEC (necrotizing enterocolitis), BPD (bronchopulmonary dysplasia), infection, brain bleeds, PDA (patent ductus arteriosus), jaundice, and more.

 2. You will have days that feel impossible… but you’ll survive

 There are days you’ll leave work feeling so emotionally exhausted that you don’t know how you’re going to go back.
 Breathe and know that we’ve all been there.
 It’s okay to let out your emotions, cry, laugh, do whatever it is you need to do to go back and face another day.
 You may feel the weight of the world on you, but those babies are fighting hard and they need you to get back in the saddle.